microsoft/oe-engine/docs/properties.md

 Refer to the [VM sizes in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes) for more details.

 ### VM Software
-Indicates whether Open Enclave SDK and its dependencies should be installed.
+Indicates whether Open Enclave SDK and its dependencies should be installed or not.

 * Path: `properties/vmProfiles[]/isVanilla`
 * Values: boolean
-    * `true` - Vanilla VM.
+    * `true` - a vanilla VM.
 Open Enclave SDK will not be installed
-    * `false` - Open Enclave SDK will be installed and verified
+    * `false` - not a vanilla VM.
+Open Enclave SDK will be installed and verified

 ### Linux credentials
 If at least one of the VMs runs Linux, `linuxProfile` must be present and contain admin user name and password or public SSH key.